HenryMorocho/about-us/README.md

 Product - Packet’s Product team uses ProductBoard as the single source of truth:
 Corporate roadmap into product launches, SWE priorities with timelines, releases identified.
-Customer specific requirements for large deals such as Sprint-Ericsson, Equinix, Verizon etc.
+Customer specific requirements for large deals.
 All roadmap items to be linked to Jira Epic.

 The handoff of a roadmap item on the ProductBoard to SWE takes place after both teams have agreed on the expectations, scope of work and timelines of the completed product.
 Timelines are determined collaboratively by the team leads and engineering managers based on scope and resource allocation.
 The process of prioritization is a joint effort between product and SWE team where priority is weighed against that of Support and Tech work.